 Sorry to break it to you, but your morning cup of Joe might be a lot less fresh—and a lot less fantastic—than it could be.
-See, there’s a chance you’re (unintentionally) making mistakes with your coffee pot that are ruining your morning brew (and might even be putting your health at risk).
-In fact, about 50 percent of coffee machines in U.S. kitchens are home to yeast and mold, according to NSF International, a public health and safety organization.
+See, there's a chance you're (unintentionally) making mistakes with your coffee pot that are ruining your morning brew (and might even be putting your health at risk).
+About 50% of coffee machines in U.S. kitchens are home to yeast and mold, according to NSF International, a public health and safety organization.
 Yikes!

 So we turned to Lisa McManus, executive tasting and testing editor at America's Test Kitchen in Boston, Massachusetts, to figure out what's best when it comes to taking care of your home coffee pot so you don't keep on making these common coffee pot mistakes.
 We're here to help you out, all so you can brew better.